dnkorpushov/ebookmeta/README.md

 # ebookmeta

-Ebookmeta is a Python library for managing epub2, epub3 andfb2 files metadata
+Ebookmeta is a Python library for managing epub2, epub3 and fb2 files metadata.

 Library allows you to read and write some of the metadata fields of epub2, epub3 and fb2 files.